 Severe and enduring mental illness in Coventry and Warwickshire

-Commissioned by North Warwickshire Clinical Commissioning Group, we will help uncover reasons why many people with severe and enduring mental illness (SMI) living in Coventry and Warwickshire are not taking up the offer of an annual physicial health check.
+Commissioned by NHS Coventry and Warwickshire Clincial Commissioning Group, we will help uncover reasons why many people with severe and enduring mental illness (SMI) living in Coventry and Warwickshire are not taking up the offer of an annual physicial health check.

 We’ll speak to as many people as possible to begin uncovering barriers and co-creating ways to overcome them alongside people using SMI services as well as health professionals.